mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 }
 ```

-Proxy url supports `http`, `https` and basic auth inside proxy url.
-For example, an url with basic auth would be like `https://username:password@url-to-proxy/`.
+Proxy URL supports `http`, `https`, and basic auth inside proxy URL.
+For example, an URL with basic auth would be like `https://username:password@url-to-proxy/`.

 ### Final Step: **Activate CRUD**